 “In the attached police report the police officer indicates that defendant did not stop at the stop sign.
 Based on information and belief, the defendant did stop at the stop sign.
 The testimony of the police officer will turn on his credibility.
 The defense believes that personal file will contain previous evidence of officer X attempts to fabricate police report.”

 On the date of the hearing for a Pitchess motion, the judge will look at the defense’s declaration and decide if the “materiality” and “reasonable belief” requirements are met.
-If they are, the judge will go in chambers with the police officer, the custodian of the personnel file, and the attorney for the agency.
+If they are, the judge will go into his chambers with the police officer, the custodian of his personnel file, and the attorney for the police department.
 If the personnel record contains relevant information, the judge will order the release of the complaining persons’ names to the Defense.

 The reason records must be released is based on Evidence Code 1043(b), which refers to Penal Code section 832.5(b) that requires police departments to maintain records of citizens’ complaints against police: